kibokov/galfit_uncertainty_pipeline/README.md

 * .fits file handling: astropy, astropy.io
 * Shell/Command Line handling: re, shutil, os, configparser, glob

-These can all be installed with a standard <code> pip install PACKAGE </code>
+These can all be installed with a standard <code> pip install PACKAGE </code>, although we note that many of these come with standard Anaconda distributions

 ## Directory Structure